electricant/pBoost/README.md

 Since the output voltage of the conveter is set by a resistor ratio I decided to add a jumper-selectable output voltage.
 12V were chosen because sometimes routers come with 12V 1A power supplies so this design should be upgrade-proof.

+NOTE: actually the maximum output current for 12V operation is a little lower than 500mA.
+So be careful to check the current draw of your device.